Brugman/acf-agency-workflow/README.md

 ### Fields are in your Git repo.

 You collaborate using git.
 So we've made the ACF JSON *cache* the source of truth.
 How?
 Your JSON files get forcefully synced to your database when an administrator loads the Dashboard or Field Groups page.
-If you've made changes to field, then you have JSON changes to commit.
+If you've added, modified or deleted a field, then you have something to commit.

 ### Fields are managed by developers on local with the Field Group Editor.